lrrfantasy/my_shell_commands/README.markdown

 ##init

+Initialising a file from the template
-Initialising a Shell script with "#!/bin/sh" header and executable status on
+Shell: "#!/bin/sh" header and executable status on
+HTML: basic structure and javascript/css reference

-`init {file}`: initialise file as a Shell script
+`init sh|shell {file}`: initialise a Shell script `init html {file}`: initialise an HTML file